 Oscar-Winning Childhood Star Dies at 90

-Jarman was born on September 27, 1934, in Nashville, Tennessee.
-He was an 11-year-old son of a railroad accountant when director Clarence Brown found him in his fifth-grade classroom on Valentine’s Day 1945.
-This unexpected discovery happened during a Southern school scouting trip for “The Yearling.”
+Jarman was born on September 27, 1934 in Nashville, Tennessee.
+At age 11, he was discovered by director Clarence Brown during a visit to his fifth-grade classroom on Valentine’s Day in 1945.
+Brown was scouting Southern schools for young talent for his film “The Yearling.”

 The production of “The Yearling” in Florida was a strenuous process that took two years to finish.
 One particular scene involving a deer required 115 takes.
-In a promotional event for the movie, Jarman walked a deer on a leash down Fifth Avenue in New York.
+In a promotional event for the movie, Jarman walked a deer on a leash down Fifth Avenue in New York City.

 Although “The Yearling” was critically and commercially successful, the high production costs limited its profitability.
-Gregory Peck, who played Penny Baxter, Jody’s father, was nominated for a Best Actor Oscar.
+Gregory Peck played Penny Baxter, Jody’s father, and was nominated for a Best Actor Oscar.
 Jane Wyman played the role of Jody’s mother, Ora.

 After “The Yearling,” Jarman starred in ten more films during the 1940s and 1950s, including “High Barbaree,” “The Sun Comes Up,” “Roughshod,” and “Intruder in the Dust.”
 The last film reunited him with director Clarence Brown.
 In 1950, he appeared in the western “Rio Grande” alongside John Wayne.
 He also featured in TV series like “Wagon Train” and the 1978 miniseries “Centennial” with Raymond Burr.